wizardsWeb/gen-ed/README.md

 ## ✨ Overview
-**Edify AI** was born from a stark reality: **5 out of 6 students** are frustrated with traditional, outdated university education.
+**Gen-ed AI** was born from a stark reality: **5 out of 6 students** are frustrated with traditional, outdated university education.
 With static curricula and limited access to enriching events, hackathons, and networking, today's learners need a new approach.
 Edify AI delivers a **personalized, dynamic learning platform** that adapts to industry demands and connects a global community of forward-thinking students.

 ---